Charles E W Bean, Diaries, AWM38 3DRL 606/63/1 - October - November 1916 - Part 3

 First were in Bellevue Farm, near

-Albert. they are taking over from the
+Albert.
+They are taking over from the

 29th Divn tonight.
-On their left xxxxxxx
+On their xxxxxxx left will

 be on the 5th Divn which has bn